 We hope you will find this helpful and if you have more questions we will always be happy to be of assistance.

 Getting started means you have to have an Ice Cream truck.
-Berliner Specialty, Good Humor, and Blue Bunny do not sell or lease Ice Cream trucks, nor do these companies hire employees to work the trucks.
+Berliner Mobile Vending, Good Humor, and Blue Bunny do not sell or lease Ice Cream trucks, nor do these companies hire employees to work the trucks.
 It is up to you to purchase your own truck.
 The best three ways to accomplish this are as follows:

-Berliner Specialty has the resources on-site to convert any truck or van to a working Ice Cream truck in just three (3) days!
+Berliner Mobile Vending has the resources on-site to convert any truck or van to a working Ice Cream truck in just three (3) days!
 The following information in this package is only a guideline to help you get started.
 Stay determined, motivated, and keep a positive attitude and you will be on your way to owning your own successful business.

 A Chest Freezer is the most commonly used and also the most economical freezer for the job.
 However, chest freezers are not the best for keeping your product frozen during the hot humid weather.
 Dry ice may be required.
 Appliance stores are a good source for a four, five or six foot chest freezer.

 Cold Plate Freezers are the most reliable freezer for your product and work the best in the hot weather.
 However, they are also the most expensive.
 These freezers have a stainless steel body and come with either a 110 volt or 220 volt compressor.
 The 110 volt compressor is efficient; however, the 220 volt is superior.